klange/toaruos/README.md

 ### Third-Party Software ###

-While とあるOS ships with only its own native software tools, we are working on packages for additional third-party software, incuding:
+While とあるOS ships with only its own native software tools, we are working on packages for additional third-party software, including:

 * Lua
-  * Lua's standalone interpreter has been sucessfully built and run.
+  * Lua's standalone interpreter has been successfully built and run.
   * Some Lua functionality is currently missing and we are working to solve this.
 * Cairo
   * Cairo and its dependencies can be built if care is taken to supply the correct configuration settings.